This fruit is healthy for humans, but can dogs eat plums? Read this guide before you share this juicy fruit with your pup.

 Can Dogs Eat Plum Flesh

-Yes, dogs can safely eat plum flesh, in moderation.
+Yes, dogs can safely eat the flesh of the plum, in moderation.
 The flesh is where all the sugar is located.
 If your pet hasn’t had much sugar, then a few bites of plum flesh won’t hurt them.

 Can Dogs Eat Plum Skin